IntroCSCI/colorvisionproject-Noah-McCracken/README.md

 ### v0.3 Updates

 Added classes to orangize functions and variables.
 Added functions and logical system to eliminate red and green colors which are problematic to people who are color blind.
+Similifed code to make reading it easier.

 ## Developer